 If your dog has recurring seizures, keep a log of any seizure-like activity.
 Describe the nature and length of each event, including the pre- and post-seizure phases.
 This information may be useful to your vet in determining how to treat your dog.

 One or more anticonvulsant medications may be prescribed by your vet to control your dog's seizures:

-Never change your dog's medications without specific instructions from your vet.
-Communication with your vet is vital, and it's important that you adhere to her recommendations if you want treatment to be successful.
+Never change any aspect of your dog's medications without specific instructions from your vet.
+Communication with your vet is vital, and it's important that you adhere to their recommendations if you want the treatment to be successful.
 With care and attention, your dog may be able to live a long, healthy life despite the occasional seizure.